dennist26/cahn-hilliard-tumour-fenics/README.md

 # cahn-hilliard-tumour-fenics
-A finite element approximation of a Cahn--Hilliard tumour model with FEniCS, by Dennis Trautwein
+A Finite Element Approximation of a Cahn--Hilliard Tumour Model with FEniCS, by Dennis Trautwein

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%